vmarocha/coding-exercise/README.md

 - Seeded database

 ### Tips
 - Nest comes with [generators](https://docs.nestjs.com/recipes/crud-generator) to help you scaffold out your application.
-You can run `nx g @nx/nest:resource resource <name>` to generate a resource much of the boilerplate you need for purchase orders.
+You can run `nx g @nx/nest:resource <name>` to generate a resource much of the boilerplate you need for purchase orders.

 ### To Start Exercise
  - Run `npm install --global nx@latest`